The-Extra-Project/neuralangelo/README.md

 --------------------------------------

-## Installation
+## Setup

-1. Build the Dockerfile-unified image which runs the preprocessing commands
+1. Build both the docker images which runs the preprocessing commands.

 ```
 > docker compose build up -d
 ```

-NOTE: the build for neuralangelo takes painstakingly long time due to the dependencies like tiny-cuda-nn. so try to have significant amount of the compute requirements in order to get the

 2. You need to download the [trainingdata](https://drive.google.com/file/d/1jAr3IDvhVmmYeDWi0D_JfgiHcl70rzVE/view?resourcekey=) into the dataset/tanks_and_dataset/ as following structure